 All missed appointments will be charged for unless reasonable notice of cancellation is given.
 It is at Medivet’s sole discretion not to charge for a missed appointment.

-If, for any reason, you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of staff.
-Please note that instalment payments or part-payments of any account may only be sanctioned with the express permission of an authorised partner after appropriate checks have been made and you will need to sign an acknowledgement of debt.
+If for any reason you are unable to settle your account as specified, we ask you to discuss the matter as soon as possible with a member of staff.
+Please note that instalment payments or part-payments of any account may only be sanctioned with the express permission of an authorised partner after appropriate checks have been made and you will need to sign an acknowledgment of debt.
 The granting of permission for instalment payments rather than full payment at the time of treatment is at Medivet’s absolute discretion.